HMesghali/Biogas-Production-Machine-Learning-Analysis/README.md

 ---

-## Software Implementation
+## Software Implementation and Data Availability

-All source code used to generate the results is available in Jupyter Notebook files (`.ipynb`).
+All source code used to generate the results is available in Jupyter Notebook file.

----

-## Data Availability

-All data, materials, and code are available upon request from the corresponding author.
+All data and materials are available upon request from the corresponding author.

 ---